Dream Researchers Explore Alternative Worlds

 Distinguished environmental scientists such as Dr. David Bellamy (left) have taken a keen interest yore and legends of Sri Lanka's living traditions including yogic dreaming.
 Above, Dr. Bellamy and Matara Swami on location in Kataragama during the filming of Routes of Wisdom.

 Until the introduction of modern ways of thought during the colonial era, oriental people generally neither questioned nor disputed their own oral traditions.
-Accounts of Lord Buddha's reputed visits to ancient Lanka and even to other looks or worlds, for instance, were part and parcel of a vast integrated body of inherited lore of which only a little was stored in writing while most by far survived in living succession from generation to generation through a network of thousands of durra communities.
+Accounts of Lord Buddha's reputed visits to ancient Lanka and even to other lokas or parallel worlds, for instance, were part and parcel of a vast integrated body of inherited lore of which only a little was stored in writing while most by far survived in living succession from generation to generation through a network of thousands of durra communities.

 With the rise of a European-minded system of values and education, however, the living oral and per formative traditions of the rural hinterland have come to be regarded as the domain of backward, superstitious villagers who obviously did not know the truth behind their own ‘unhistorical legends'.
 Today's front-line scientific research teams, however, have been taking a fresh look at traditional village lore and they are discovering that there could be far more truth to village traditions than modern folks had ever dared to imagine.